ptycho/ptypy/ptypy/accelerate/py_cuda/optimisation_log.md

 3. Integrate pre- and post-shifting using cuFFT's callback mechanism (this needs either to fork/update SciKit CUDA or to manually wrap cuFFT)
 4. If it's a plain shift, we should investigate if calculating the shift on-the-fly rather than using a full array to multiply can be done and what performance difference this makes.

+### Error Reduce

+1. Texture Cache
+   * Not beneficial, as elements are accessed exactly once
+2. Loop unrolling
+   * Removes 30us (kernel is very fast anyway)

+### FMag All Update

+1. Texture Cache
+  * Not beneficial on any of the constant inputs
+2. Boolean Mask
+  * Using a boolean expression with `m < 0.5 ?
+X : Y` is slightly slower than the floating point version (48.8ms -> 49.2ms)
+3. Loop Unrolling
+  * Make no difference

+### Fourier Error

+1. Texture Cache
+  * Not beneficial on any of the constant inputs
+2. Store fdev in register
+  * tries to avoid writing back to global memory and reading it back immediately
+  * seems that compiler already does this optimisation -> no difference
+3. Avoid absolute value calculation
+  * The fdev value is squared afterwards and is real-valued, so there's no need for absolute value calculation
+  * --> makes no noticable difference
+4. Use Mask as Boolean
+  * Chaning expression with the boolean ? operator to avoid unnecessary loads when mask is 0
+  * Didn't change anything in the performance

 ### Other Kernels